youngkyunJang/Deep-Hash-Distillation/README.md

 # Self-Distilled-Hashing for Deep Image Retrieval

-Official Pytorch implementation of "Self-Distilled Hashing"
+Official Pytorch implementation of "Self-Distilled Hashing for Deep Image Retrieval"

 *This repository is anonymized for double-blind review.*